CaptainOtto/notes/README.md

 # Development notes

-Documentation and notes in the form of different tips and tricks along with setup guides for development in different software, languages etc.
+> **Documentation and notes in the form of different tips and tricks along with setup guides for development in different software, languages and more...**

 ## IDE
 - [Visual Studio](/ides/VisualStudio.md)